scriptPilot/app-framework/README.md

 # App Framework

 A combination of great pieces of open source code to let you develop, build and deploy a new application in minutes.
-With App Framework, you can spend your time for what makes your application unique, not the tricky stuff around!
+With App Framework, you can spend your time for what makes your application unique, not the tricky generic stuff!

 ![Process](./docs/images/processSmall.png)